pduranti/mercadolibre.github.com/_posts/guide/authentication/2012-04-10-authentication-and-authorization.markdown

 ## Refresh your access token (optional) {#token-refresh}
 Access tokens have an expiration time.
-Typically a webserver application will need to access MercadoLibre APIs at any time.
+Typically a webserver application will need to access MercadoLibre API at any time.
 This is called offline_access because the user does not have to be present at the browser when the application obtains a new access token.

 **How to obtain a refresh token?**